St. Louis Police Lieutenant Under Fire For Post Complaining About Seeing White Laborers At Mexican Restaurant

 While Jerry Foster did not post the exact name of the restaurant, he had tagged a location near an establishment called Casa Romero, which Raw Story noted is currently under construction.
 One of the white construction workers on the project said he was shocked that such bigotry would come from a high-ranking police officer, of all people.

-“It’s disturbing and I hate to see it,” he told news station KMOV (via Raw Story). “but it just shows that it does exist and it’s sad.”
+“It’s disturbing and I hate to see it,” he told news station KMOV, via Raw Story, “but it just shows that it does exist and it’s sad.”

 Foster’s social media post has caught the attention of the Ethical Society of Police, an organization that promotes police accountability in the St. Louis area.
 In 2016, the organization earned national acclaim for a report on the St. Louis Metro Police Department that outlined racial disparities and race-based police tactics.